 37 Mrs Colonel Ellwood, Narrative of a Journey Overland From England by the Continent of Europe, Egypt, and the Red Sea to India, Vol I, Henry Colburn, London, 1830, p.108.
-38 Ibid., p.112.

 Seeing a great monument of antiquity, evidence of one of the great civilisations of old lying in a desolate field was quite typical of how Europeans framed their encounter with modern Egypt.